mlibre/AGI-Tracker/docs/index.md

 Contributions are welcome!
 Make a pull request to add your project to the list.

-## Open source and free AGI projects
+## Open Source and Free AGI projects

 | AGI name       | Description                                             | GitHub/Project Website                                                        | Live Demo                                        | Company    |
 | -------------- | ------------------------------------------------------- | ----------------------------------------------------------------------------- | ------------------------------------------------ | ---------- |